kjkrol/gokg/README.md

 *aka "Golang kjkrol Geometry"*

 **GOKG** is a Go toolkit focused on practical 2D computational geometry.
-It centres on two core primitives — `Vec` for points and directions, and axis-aligned bounding boxes (`BoundingBox`) — together with a plane-aware overlay (`PlaneBox`) that transforms, combines, and analyses them.
+It centres on two core primitives — `Vec` for points/directions and axis-aligned bounding boxes (`BoundingBox`) — plus a plane-aware wrapper (`PlaneBox`) that keeps those boxes canonical to a selected plane. `PlaneBox` stores size, fragments, and helper logic so translations, wraps, and clamps obey the plane’s rules without forcing the caller to reimplement them.
-The library also models both finite and infinite planes, providing operations that help classify, intersect, and project geometric entities.
+The library also models both finite and cyclic/“infinite” planes, providing operations that classify, intersect, and reconcile geometric entities under each boundary model.
 The focus remains purely on mathematical geometry; rendering or UI concerns live in neighbouring packages.

 ## PlaneBox boundary handling